adrianstrozzi/Tec20ReactPortfolio/README.md

 ## <span style="color:violet">Usage</span>

-Use the `Navbar` to go to the different secrtions of the page:
+Use the `Navbar` to go to the different sections of the page:

 ![mainpage](./src/assets/readme-images/navbar.png)